dulikagamage/COMP3005-Assignment03/README.md

 # COMP3005-Assignment03

-Author: Dulika Gamage
+## Author: Dulika Gamage
-Student Number: 101263208
+## Student Number: 101263208

+## Program Description:
-Program Description: A program that interacts with PostgreSQL to manipulate student data.
+  A program that interacts with PostgreSQL to manipulate student data.
+  ### Functions:

 ## How to use the program:
   Ensure PostgreSQL is running on your localhost.